cody-gawr/forecast-google-sheets/forecasting-automation/READEME.md

 ---

-## 🔍 Monitoring & Maintenance
+## Monitoring & Maintenance

-You’ll want:
+We’ll want:

 - Logging in Cloud Logging or Datadog
 - Fallback logic if APIs fail